Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Preliminaries

-where $\frac{D}{dt}$ denotes covariant differentitation (with respect to $g$) along the footpoint curve $P(c(t)) \in M$.
-Then we have an identification

-A double tangent vector $W$ in the kernel of $d P$ is called \emph{vertical}, and a vector in the kernel of $\mathcal{K}$ is called \emph{horizontal}.
-We will refer to $d P(W)$ and $\mathcal{K}(W)$ as the horizontal and vertical components of $W$, respectively.
-One can check that elements of $T_v SM \subset T_v TM$ are characterized by having vertical component orthogonal to $v$.

-Via the above identification, the metric $g$ induces a metric on $TM$ (by declaring the above direct sum decomposition to be orthogonal).
-This metric is called the \emph{Sasaki metric} and we denote it by $g_{\rm Sas}$.
-The Sasaki metric on $TM$ restricts to a metric on $SM$ which we will still denote by $g_{\rm Sas}$.

-Suppose now that $M$ is a surface.
-Then one can give a more explicit description of the vertical and horizontal spaces.
-The vertical space is one-dimensional in this case, and we define a vertical vector field as follows.
+We now recall a geometric splitting of the unit tangent bundle $T(SM)$.
+We define a vertical vector field as follows.
 An oriented Riemannian surface admits a complex structure.
 This means that there is a section $J\in \mathrm{End}(TM)$ satisfying $J^2=-\mathrm{Id}$, and such that the area form associated to $g$ is given by $dA_g=g(J\cdot,\cdot)$.
 One defines a rotation in the fiber by

-where $e^{J\theta}v$ is the unit vector obtained by rotating $v$ by an angle $\theta$ in the positive direction (with respect to the orientation of $M$).
-The \emph{vertical vector field} $V$ is the generator of this rotation:
+where $e^{\theta J}v$ is the unit vector obtained by rotating $v$ by an angle $\theta$ in the positive direction (with respect to the orientation of $M$).
+The \emph{vertical vector field} $V$ is the generator of $\rho_\theta$:

-Next, note that the geodesic vector field $X$ is horizontal, since $\mathcal{K}(X) = 0$ by the definition of a geodesic.
-Define the horizontal vector field $H:=[V,X]$.
+By the definition of $\rho_\theta$, we see that $V(x,v)$ is the vertical lift of $Jv\in T_xM.$ Next, we define the horizontal vector field $H:=[V,X]$.
 We will use the following important commutation relations; see for instance \cite[Lemma 15.2.1]{Lef},

-One can show that $(X,V,H)$ is a global orthonormal frame for the restriction of the Sasaki metric $g_{\mathrm{Sas}}$ on $T(SM)$.
-It defines a (normalized) Riemmannian volume form on $SM$, and this coincides with the \emph{Liouville measure} $m_g$ defined above, see \cite[Lemma 1.30]{GuMaz}.
-One can show (see \cite[Exercise 1.33]{Pat}) that there is a contact structure on $SM$ for which $X$ is the Reeb vector field and $m_g$ is the Liouville form.
+One defines the \emph{Sasaki metric} $g_{\mathrm{Sas}}$ on $T(SM)$ by declaring $(X,V,H)$ to be a global orthonormal frame.
+This metric defines a (normalized) Riemmannian volume form on $SM$ which coincides with the \emph{Liouville measure} $m_g$ defined above, see \cite[Lemma 1.30]{GuMaz}.
+One can also show (see \cite[Exercise 1.33]{Pat}) that there is a contact structure on $SM$ for which $X$ is the Reeb vector field and $m_g$ is the Liouville form.
 In particular, we deduce the important property that the Liouville measure is $\varphi_t$-invariant.
-Moreover, the Liouville measure can be shown to be invariant with respect to $H$ and $V$, see \cite[Proposition 1.47]{GuMaz}.
+Moreover, the Liouville measure is invariant with respect to $H$ and $V$, see \cite[Proposition 1.47]{GuMaz}.
 In other words,

 where $Y^*$ denotes the $L^2(SM,dm)$-adjoint of a differential operator $Y$.